FreeCAD/FreeCAD-documentation/wiki/TechDraw_Section_Examples.md

 ### Notes

 -   The examples are created using weekly build 0.21 - 31155 with first angle and ISO selected.
+    - C-C, D-D, and E-E: The default Positions were updated to display the current default placement (weekly build 0.21 - 31709) (1).
 -   Both horizontal section views are oriented as expected.
--   Both vertical section views need to be rotated manually to be oriented as expected.
+-   Both vertical section views are oriented as expected now (1).
--   For arbitrary sections the section line and also the section view need to be rotated manually.
-It is irritating that the angles are not equal.
+-   For arbitrary sections the rotation of the section view depends on rotation of the section line now (1).
--   On this occasion realised that horizontal and vertical center lines are oriented according to the page but not the view and so cannot be used to align base and section view, as I would expect.
+-   On this occasion I realised that horizontal and vertical center lines are oriented according to the page but not the view and so cannot be used to align base and section view, as I would expect.
--   If you double-click the Section E-E object in the Tree view to edit the section line angle you will find 29.89° instead of 30° in the combo-box.
-What has happened to the value?
+-   If you double-click the Section E-E object in the Tree view to edit the section line angle you will find the same value as in the combo-box now (1).
 -   Applying an offset to a section line/plane is a bit complicated, because it can only be moved along global axes and not according to (local) view axes.
--   If the section plane comes to lie outside the object FreeCAD crashes without warning.

-:   Edit: On a closer look I realised that it wasn\'t the placement outside the object but too large steps of movement when using the mouse wheel.
-Knowing this enables us to create auxiliary views as well.
+-   Placing the section line outside the object enables us to create auxiliary views as well, but if too large steps of movement are applied, when using the mouse wheel, FreeCAD may crash without warning.

+\(1\) updated 2023-02-03

 ## Simple sections in use